 This is because it is virtually impossible to recover from an H. pylori infection without some form of treatment.
 So if any of these tests reveal a trace of H. pylori, then chances are that you are currently infected.

 A blood test checks for the presence of H. pylori antibodies, not for the bacteria itself.
-If you have not been treated for H. pylori before, a blood test can be relied on for accurate diagnosis.
+The biggest disadvantage of this test is quite simply;

 A small sample (biopsy) is taken from the lining of your stomach and small intestine during an endoscopy.
 Several different tests may be done on the biopsy sample.

 Most of these test produce inconsistent results, and depend on the testing facility or laboratory used.

 This has been proved when running these tests concurrently with a benchmark HPSA test on the same patient.

 Also known as the HPSA test, this test provides the most conclusive evidence of the presence of H. pylori bacteria.
 The stool antigen test checks to see if substances that trigger the immune system to fight a H. pylori infection (H. pylori antigens) are present in your feces (stool).

 Stool antigen testing may be done to help support a diagnosis of a current H. pylori infection or to determine whether treatment for a H. pylori infection has been successful.

 We recommend this test after you have been treated - it produces a very accurate result of your H. pylori status.

 The HPSA test is one of the two safest and most accurate H. pylori tests.